Richard Outterside

-Richard J Outterside (born 1962), is a retired male badminton player from England.
+Richard J Outterside (born 1962), is an English retired badminton player.

 Badminton career

 Outterside represented England and won a gold medal in the team event and competed in the mixed doubles, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Other wins include the 1980 English Individual Junior Championship (men's doubles), the 1988 Welsh International (men's doubles) and the 1992 Gibraltar International (men's doubles).